voldien/ELT/README.md

 # ELT #
 -----
 ELT - engine library toolkit.
+This is a core library for developing game engines for cross platform support.

 ## Motivation
 ----